Idan Amedi: Personal life

-In May 2018, Amedi married Miriam Benyaminov, a social activist for people with disabilities, after more than a decade together.
+In May 2018, Amedi married Miriam Benyaminov, a social activist for people with disabilities.
 In December 2019 their first daughter was born.
 In May 2023 their second son was born.

 After the outbreak of the Gaza war on October 7, 2023, Amedi was called up to join the IDF as a reservist.
 Amedi was among the first Israeli forces to reach Gaza's coastline and was frequently featured in photos and videos published of Israeli soldiers in Gaza, including ones marking for demolition Hamas tunnels in Shuja'iyya.
 On January 8, 2024, Amedi was seriously injured during a bombing operation of a Hamas tunnel in Southern Gaza.